 PHO recommends that anybody performing reprocessing wear personal protective equipment (PPE).
-This is to protect the person doing the reprocessing from potentially infectious body fluids that may be on the instruments, as well as from chemicals and heat that could affect their health.
+This is to protect the person doing the reprocessing from potentially infectious PHO recommends wearing PPE when performing reprocessing.

+body fluids that may be on the instruments, as well as from chemicals and heat that could affect their health.
 Additionally, this protects the clients by keeping the reprocessor's bacteria, body fluids and hairs off of the instruments which could prevent their proper sterilization.